Geotrygon

 Geotrygon is a bird genus in the pigeon and dove family (Columbidae).
 Its members are called quail-doves, and all live in the Neotropics.
-The species of this genus have ranges from southern Mexico and Central America to the West Indies and South America.
-Quail-doves are ground-dwelling birds that live, nest, and feed in dense forests.
-They are remarkable for their purple to brown coloration with light-and-dark facial markings.
+The species of this genus have ranges from southern Mexico and Central America to the West Indies and South America, with 2 species recorded as occasional vagrants reported in Texas and Florida in the United States.
+Quail-doves are ground-dwelling pigeons that live, nest, and feed in dense forests.
+They are remarkable for their vivid coloration with light-and-dark facial markings.

+Taxonomy

 The genus Geotrygon was introduced in 1847 by English naturalist Philip Henry Gosse.
 The name combines the Ancient Greek geō- meaning "ground-" and trygōn meaning "turtledove".
 The type species was subsequently designated as the crested quail-dove (Geotrygon versicolor).